Claim: Photograph of Michael Jackson’s face taken during a court trial is real and undoctored.

 “What’s up with Michael Jackson’s nose?” rumors floated anew when he showed up to testify as a defendant in a breach of contract case in Santa Maria with a swollen face, a seemingly scarred and discolored nose, and an upper lip that appeared to be covered with scabs.
 Press photos made it appear that the pop star’s face bore a pointed, collapsed proboscis, and within the next few days several prominent plastic surgeons assessed the possible causes of the unusual appearance of Jackson’s nose for the press:

-"In his zeal to have this sharply defined nose, he's had so many things done, the tissue is no longer able to withstand it.
-The skin is so thin from operations that the bone or cartilage or silicone implant is pushing through," said Dr. Les Bolton, a Beverly Hills plastic surgeon.
-"If what is protruding is artificial material such as an implant, the treatment of choice would be to remove the implant, let the nose heal and reconstruct it later with some of his own tissue, such as cartilage from the ear or bone from the rib."
+“In his zeal to have this sharply defined nose, he’s had so many things done, the tissue is no longer able to withstand it.
+The skin is so thin from operations that the bone or cartilage or silicone implant is pushing through,” said

-"What he's done is to go from a Negroid or black nose, which is round and broad and flat, to a Caucasian nose that's narrow and projecting," said Dr. Harvey Zarem, a former chief of plastic surgery at UCLA who practices in Santa Monica.
-"To do that, you have to put cartilage or silicone or bone in the nose like a tent stake to make the nose stick out.
-But when you do that enough, the cartilage or silicone or bone pokes through."
+“What he’s done is to go from a Negroid or black nose, which is round and broad and flat, to a Caucasian nose that’s narrow and projecting,” said

-"Clearly, he had some sort of nasal-tip disaster," said Dr. Gerald Imber, a celebrity plastic surgeon based in Manhattan.
-"What probably happened is that he had some sort of support put in there and the tissue broke down.
+“Clearly, he had some sort of nasal-tip disaster,” said Dr. Gerald Imber, a celebrity plastic surgeon based in Manhattan.
+“What probably happened is that he had some sort of support put in there and the tissue broke down.
 Now, it looks like he has skin grafts or something to close it up.
-A collapsed nose is very unusual I've never seen one, and I've done 15,000 rhinoplasties."
+A collapsed nose is very unusual

 Dermatologists also suggested that Jackson had probably undergone Botox injections in his forehead, had plastic surgery on his eyes, had his chin squared off, lightened his skin using a hydroquinone compound (not legal in the U.S.), and had tattooed eyebrows and eyeliner.